Advice & Procedures

 4. In order to preserve our documents, we do not make photocopies from originals or from any bound materials.
 For this reason researchers are permitted to bring a digital camera to make their own reproductions at no cost, or you can order reproductions through the Archives according to our fee schedule.
 Scanners are not allowed.

-5. While conducting research at the Archives, please keep documents with their original folders and boxes.
-Documents should be requested and referenced according to their title and date, and their box and folder’s name and number.
-Order forms for reproductions should be completed in the same manner.
+7. Documents should be requested and referenced according to their title and date, and their box and folder’s name and number.
+We have guidelines on how to cite records from our holdings available.

-Rules of the Archives
+Also see the Rules of the Archives